Gorilla Tag Custom Maps: How to Install and Play

 Default Maps

 Canyon was the second default map to launch for the game.
-It is a dessert canyon environment with tall canyon walls and more narrow passageways.
+It is a desert canyon environment with tall canyon walls and more narrow passageways.
 Local foliage and obstructions are available to climb and move around.

 gorilla tag